 What is the Front Range Pika Project?

-The Front Range Pika Project is a citizen science program that engages the public in conservation research on the American pika.
-Pika Patrol volunteers follow monitoring protocols to collect data about pikas and their habitat in high altitude field sites, thereby informing efforts to assess whether pikas are impacted by climate change.
-The project will provide long-term data to aid the conservation of this little-understood alpine species and its associated habitats.
-Join the Pika Patrol to contribute to pika monitoring studies currently underway throughout the West and help us better understand this native Colorado species!
+The Front Range Pika Project (FRPP) is a citizen science program that engages the public in conservation research on the American pika.
+FRPP volunteers follow monitoring protocols to collect data on the status of pika and their habitat characteristics, thereby contributing to an understanding of the potential impacts of climate change on pika populations and alpine ecosystems across Colorado.
+One of the longest running citizen science projects studying pika, this project provides long-term data that is needed by researchers and wildlife managers to aid the conservation of this little-understood alpine species and its associated habitats.
+Contribute to pika monitoring studies currently underway throughout the West and help us better understand this native Colorado species!